nitishkumar515/Nitish_iiitb/README.md

 **Steps to download the lab folder**</br>
 ```
-mkdir ASIC
+mkdir vlsi
-cd ASIC
+cd vlsi
 git clone https://github.com/kunalg123/vsdflow.git
 git clone https://github.com/kunalg123/sky130RTLDesignAndSynthesisWorkshop.git
 ```
 Command to view the folder structure of the lab, and list the contents of the directory:

 ```
-cd asic/sky130RTLDesignAndSynthesisWorkshop/
+cd vlsi/sky130RTLDesignAndSynthesisWorkshop/
 ls -l
 ```

 ![folder_structure](https://github.com/nitishkumar515/Nitishkumar_iiitb/blob/main/images/day_1/folder_structure.png)

 The lib folder contains all the library files needed for the lab, including the sky130 standard cell library.
-The verilog_model folder in ***/home/nitish/study/asic/sky130RTLDesignAndSynthesisWorkshop/my_lib*** contains the verilog models of the standard cells present in the .lib file.
+The verilog_model folder in ***/home/nitish/vsd/vlsi/sky130RTLDesignAndSynthesisWorkshop/my_lib*** contains the verilog models of the standard cells present in the .lib file.
 The verilog_files folder contains all the lab experiment verilog source files and corresponding testbench files needed to simulate the designs.

 ---